LeafGreenRemake/AVL-Rank-Tree/README.md

 note; the program also contains smaller helper-functions for these bigger operations.
-Also, make sure to use
+Also, make sure to use avl.h as an header file.
+It includes the structure of this program's tree nodes.